MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/chaining-functions.md

 ```

 ## Take the next step
-You are now becoming familiar with orchestrating both semantic and non-semantic functions.
+You are now becoming familiar with orchestrating both semantic and non-prompts.
 Up until now, however, you've had to manually orchestrate the functions.
 In the next section, you'll learn how to use planner to orchestrate functions automatically.

 > [!div class="nextstepaction"]
 > [Automatically create chains with planners](../planners/index.md)